 'You can see Osimhen's quality' - Rodgers lauds Napoli striker after brace against Leicester City

-Leicester City manager Brendan Rodgers has lauded Nigeria striker Victor Osimhen who scored a brace in Napoli's 2-2 draw in the Europa League assignment on Thursday.
+Leicester City manager Brendan Rodgers has lauded Nigeria striker Victor Osimhen who scored a brace in Napoli's 2-2 draw in their Europa League assignment on Thursday.

+Harvey Barness assisted Perez Ayoze in the ninth minute to send the home fans at Liberty Stadium to a frenzy.

 Editors' Picks

-The tactician was also impressed by Zambia international Patson Daka who was impressive as well as Boubakary Soumare.
+The tactician was also impressed by Zambia international, Daka who was impressive as well as Boubakary Soumare.

 "I thought [Soumare] was excellent in the game.
 He had a little spell at the beginning of the second half," Rodgers continued.